vasani-arpit/Social-Media-Automation/readme.md

 ## 📄 Legal

-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by any social media platforms it provides services for or any of its affiliates or subsidiaries.
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by any social media platforms or any of its affiliates or subsidiaries for which it provides its services.
 This is an independent and unofficial software.
 Use at your own risk. **Commercial use of this code/repo is strictly prohibited.**

 ## 👋 Contact Me 👋